 She also advocates for a software developer code of ethics: a sense of what developer responsibilities should be and a push for them to consider not only the potential implications of their work, but also how their software can be misused as well as used.

-“[Malicious surveillance, targeting and hacking are] gonna be the norm unless we become more self-aware and cognizant of the systems we’ve been, because they’re going to be exploited,” Manning said.
+“[Malicious surveillance, targeting and hacking are] gonna be the norm unless we become more self-aware and cognizant of the systems we’ve been using, because they’re going to be exploited,” Manning said.
 “They’re going to be misused.
 It’s about understanding that and putting a buffer on how they’re going to be misused.”